UCB-CyberSecurity-Cohort5/elk-stack-project-askaggs378/README.md

 The country that this activity originated from was India.

+![TODO: HTTP Response](images/HTTPresponse.png)

 The HTTP response code 200 OK, were encountered by this visitor.

-![TODO: HTTP Response](images/HTTPresponse.png)

-The source IP address of this activity is 184.167.34.105.

-The geo coordinates of this activity are {"lat": 36.38559583, "lon": -97.27721083}.

-The IOS was the machine running source.

-The full URL that was accessed was https://artifacts.elastic.co/downloads/apm-server/apm-server-6.3.2-windows-x86.zip.

-The website that the visitor's traffic originated from was Facebook.

 ![TODO: Answers for activity](images/answersforactivity.png)

+- _The source IP address of this activity is 184.167.34.105._
+- _The geo coordinates of this activity are {"lat": 36.38559583, "lon": -97.27721083}._
+- _The IOS was the machine running source_
+- _The full URL that was accessed was https://artifacts.elastic.co/downloads/apm-server/apm-server-6.3.2-windows-x86.zip._
+- _The website that the visitor's traffic originated from was Facebook._
-The user was downloading a linux package.
+- _The user was downloading a linux package._

-I do not believe that it's malicious.
+- _I do not believe that it's malicious.
 The file maybe to install or update a file.
    What was suspicious was the referral link was from Facebook.
-I believe that it might not be in compliance due to the fact that it came from Facebook.
+I believe that it might not be in compliance due to the fact that it came from Facebook._